FailAcademy/learning/web-dev-foundation/_slides/week-08/01b-jquery-animation-forms-slides.md

 - `:selected`
 - `:submit`

-.footnote[.red[ * ] You can find a complete list of these selectors on page 342 of your text book.]
+.footnote[.red[ * ] You can find a complete list of these selectors on page 342 of the textbook.]

 ---

 # The .val() Method

-The `.val()` method allows you get or set the value entered into a form element:
+The `.val()` method allows you to get or set the value entered into a form element:

 ```javascript
 // Get the text string currently entered into the input: